VirtualHappyBoy/galagino3/README.md

 # Galagino ported to platformio - now with 21 games!

 This repo is a port of Till Harbaum's awesome [Galaga emulator](https://github.com/harbaum/galagino) ported to platformio.

 This port is NOT by the original author, so please do not bother him with issues.

 The games Bombjack, Mr. Do! and Pengo I got from [Alby1970](https://github.com/Alby1970).

-The gameS Gyruss, Ms. Pacman, Space Invaders and Time Pilot I got from [SurvivalHacking](https://github.com/SurvivalHacking/galagino3).
+The games Gyruss, Ms. Pacman, Space Invaders and Time Pilot I got from [SurvivalHacking](https://github.com/SurvivalHacking/galagino3).

 This solution is an easy way to build a galagino arcade machine.
 No need of a 3D printer and PCB´s.
 Just buy the hardware listed below.